Gran Canaria blue chaffinch: Behavior

 It primarily eats Canary Island pine seeds.
 Like the common chaffinch, but, unlike most other finches, its young are fed extensively on insects.
 Breeding from the end of April to late July or early August, it builds a nest from pine needles and broom branches and lays two eggs.
 This bird is not migratory.
 This bird breeding success is low with the cause of predation, mostly by the Great Spotted Woodpecker.

 In danger of extinction

 The Gran Canaria blue chaffinch is one of the most endangered species of birds on the planet.
-Unlike the Tenerife blue chaffinch, which has a much wider distribution and compared to that island's population of its species, the Gran Canaria blue chaffinch has an extremely smaller population and is restricted to the area of the pine forests of Ojeda, Inagua and Pajonales.
+Unlike the Tenerife blue chaffinch, which has a much wider distribution and compared to that island's population of its species, the Gran Canaria blue chaffinch has an extremely small population and is restricted to the area of the pine forests of Ojeda, Inagua and Pajonales.